trackmania-rl/tmrl/README.md

 ## Introduction

-`tmrl` is a python framework designed to help you train Artificial Intelligences (AIs) through deep Reinforcement Learning (RL) in real-time applications (robots, video-games, high-frequency control...).
+`tmrl` is a python framework designed to help you train Artificial Intelligences (AIs) through deep Reinforcement Learning (RL) in real-time applications (robots, video-games, high-frequency control...). `tmrl` supports Pytorch and JAX.

 As a fun and safe robot proxy for vision-based autonomous driving, `tmrl` features a readily-implemented example pipeline for the TrackMania 2020 racing video game.

-_Note: In the context of RL, an AI is called a "policy" or an "actor"._
+:information_source: _In the context of RL, an AI is called a "policy" or an "actor"._

 ### User features (TrackMania example pipeline):